MaMu0228/alert_attack_on_UTM/README.md

 <br><br>
 # HOW TO USE
 1. Login the UTM
-2. Move the traffic page in UTM
+2. Move to the traffic page in UTM
 3. Edit JavaScript code for your enviroment
 4. Copy the JavaScript in "Alert_attack_on_UTM_based_on_json.js" or "Alert_attack_on_UTM_based_on_class"
    (★ Alert_attack_on_UTM_based_on_json.js has more many function ★)